thebamaman/ld2l-discord-bot/README.md

 	v1.3
 	-Fixed some bugs that made things crash
-	-Added new !removeCasters command to remove casters from an event
+	-Added new !removeCasters command to remove casters from an event -Adding or removing casters, or removing a scheduled event will now alert the respective channel, letting people know it's been done

 	v1.2.2
 	-BUGFIX FOR CRITICAL 'AN'